Skip to content

 Configuring a key vault for Azure agent

-This topic describes the configuration steps to follow to use an existing key vault.
-You don't need to follow these steps if you're allowing the ARM template installation to create a new key vault.
+This topic describes the configuration steps you will need to perform in order to use an existing key vault.
+You don't need to follow these steps if you are allowing the ARM template install to create a new key vault.

 Prerequisites